parishwadomkar/TrafficDetection/README.md

 - **Real-Time Detection & Tracking:** Utilizes YOLOv8 for detecting vehicles and assigning persistent track IDs.
 - **Speed Estimation:** Computes vehicle speed (in km/h) using vertical displacement when a vehicle’s center crosses a specified horizontal band.
-- **Lane Identification:** Divides the frame into 6 lanes (3 per side) and determines the lane number based on the center x-coordinate.
+- **Lane Identification:** Divides the frame into 6 lanes which is expressed in x-coordinates and determines the lane number based on the center x-coordinate.
-- **Output Generation:** Produces an annotated video with bounding boxes and labels, and exports a unique record per vehicle in an Excel file (sheet "Speed").
+- **Output Generation:** Produces an annotated video with bounding boxes and labels, and exports a unique record per vehicle in an Excel file vehicle_tracking (sheet "Speed").
+The gap time is exported to the Excel file gap_tracking (sheet "Gap Times).

 ---